AppGharage/Epay-Support/docs/developers/README.md

 ```
 ::: tip TIP
-Always return a 200 status code from the webhook endpoint and shown below
+Always return a 200 status code from the webhook endpoint as shown below
 :::

 ## Handling a webhook Notification